CAQH Provider Data – Help Page

 |13.
 Can I use the CAQH Provider Data Portal to report any changes to my practice such as address and phone number?||Your agreement with each of the health plans and healthcare organizations typically requires you to communicate certain changes to your personal information immediately.
 Rather than contact each of these organizations individually, you can enter your changes once into the CAQH Provider Data Portal.
 Only organizations that participate in CAQH Provider Data and that have been authorized by you to access your information will receive any changes.
 You will still need to contact any non-participating organizations directly.|

 |14.
 Can any organization access my data?||No. You control which organizations have access to your information.
 When completing your profile, you will indicate which healthcare organizations and health plans are authorized to access your data.|

 Please contact the CAQH Help Desk via live chat or by calling 1-888-599-1771.
-Live chat can be accessed by logging in to your account and clicking the chat icon at the top of the pages.
+Live chat can be accessed by logging in to your account and clicking the chat icon at the bottom right hand side of the pages.

 |17.
 How does the CAQH Provider Data Portal ensure the confidentiality and security of my organization’s provider data?||

 The confidentiality and security of provider data and the privacy of system users are critical priorities for CAQH.
 In addition, the CAQH Provider Data Portal is HITrust CSF Certified, meeting regulations for protecting and securing private healthcare information.